-Background The objective was to estimate the incidence rate of asthma from age 8 to 28 years and evaluate early-life risk factors for asthma onset at different ages.
+Aim: To estimate the incidence rate of asthma from age 8 to 28 years and evaluate early-life risk factors for asthma onset at different ages.

-Methods In 1996, within the Obstructive Lung Disease in Northern Sweden (OLIN) studies, a cohort of 3430 schoolchildren (97% of invited) was recruited at age 8 years to a prospective study about asthma.
-The cohort was followed annually from age 8 to 19 years and at 28 years by questionnaire surveys (67% of the original cohort participated).
-Asthma was categorised as never-asthma, onset age ≤8 years, onset age 9-13 years, onset age 14-19 years or onset age >19 years.
+Methods: In 1996, within the Obstructive Lung disease In Northern Sweden studies, a cohort of 3430 schoolchildren (97% of invited) was recruited at age 8y to a prospective study about asthma.
+The cohort was followed annually from 8-19y and at 28y by questionnaire surveys (67% of the original cohort participated).
+Asthma was categorized as never asthma, onset ≤8y, 9-13y, 14-19y, or >19y.

-Results Of the 3430 individuals in the cohort, 690 (20.1%) reported asthma in any survey.
-The average incidence rate was 10.0/1000 per year at ≤ 8 years, 11.9/1000 per year at 9-13 years, 13.3/1000 per year at 14-19 years and 6.1/1000 per year at >19 years.
-The incidence was higher among boys until age 10 years, but from age 15 years, it became higher among girls.
-Family history of asthma, allergic sensitisation and breastfeeding ≤ 3 months were associated with asthma onset throughout the study.
-Low birthweight, maternal smoking during pregnancy, severe respiratory infection, rhinoconjunctivitis and eczema were associated with asthma onset ≤ 8 and 9-13 years.
+Results: Of 3430 individuals in the cohort, 690 (20.1%) reported asthma in any survey.
+The average incidence was 10.0/1000 per year ≤ 8 y, 11.9/1000/y from 9 to 13y, 13.3/1000/y from 14 to 19y, and 6.1/1000/y > 19y.
+The incidence was higher among boys until age 10y, but from age 15y, it became higher among girls.
+Family history of asthma, allergic sensitization, and breastfeeding < 3 months were associated with asthma onset throughout the study.
+Low birthweight, maternal smoking during pregnancy, severe respiratory infection, rhinoconjunctivitis and eczema were associated with asthma onset ≤ 8 y and 9 to 13y.

-Conclusions The incidence of asthma was high during childhood and the teenage period, and decreased substantially during young adulthood.
-Early-life factors were associated with asthma onset throughout childhood but had also a lasting effect on asthma incidence until adulthood.
+Conclusions: The incidence of asthma was high during childhood and the teenage period and decreased substantially during young adulthood.
+Early life factors were associated with asthma onset throughout childhood but had also a lasting effect on asthma incidence until adulthood.